Rhythmic Gymnastics Grand Prix: Grand Prix circuit

-Each year, a number of stages that go from a minimum of three to a maximum of twelve, are staged across different countries in Europe.
-Individual gymnasts perform in an all-around competition that also serves as qualification for apparatus finals.
-In the early editions of the Grand Prix, a separate all-around final was also staged.
-The closing event of the circuit is commonly referred to as Grand Prix Final.
-Until 2005, gymnasts earned points in each stage, and only the highest ranked gymnasts were allowed to compete in the Grand Prix Final.
+Each year, a number of stages, ranging from a minimum of three to a maximum of twelve, are held across different countries in Europe.
+Individual gymnasts compete in an all-around competition, which also serves as qualification for the apparatus finals.
+In the early editions of the Grand Prix, a separate all-around final was also held.
+The concluding event of the circuit is commonly referred to as the Grand Prix Final.
+Until 2005, gymnasts accumulated points at each stage, and only the highest ranked athletes qualified to compete in the Grand Prix Final.

-Grand Prix events are invitational events.
-Although the competition is not officially organized by the FIG, all gymnasts must have valid FIG licenses and be age-eligible for senior competition.
+Grand Prix events are invitational competitions.
+Although they are not officially organized by the FIG, all participating gymnasts must hold valid FIG licenses and meet the age requirements for senior level competition.
+The current FIG Code of Points is used for judging, with performances evaluated according to the most recent rules and scoring system established by the Fédération Internationale de Gymnastique.